-The following non-audit services were provided by the entity's auditor, Ernst & Young.
+The following non-audit services were provided by the entity's auditors.
 The directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The nature and scope of each type of non-audit service provided means that auditor independence was not compromised.

-Ernst & Young received or are due to receive the following amounts for the provision of non-audit services:
+Auditors received or are due to receive the following amounts for the provision of non-audit services: